aws-samples/aws-service-catalog-tools-workshop/workshop/content/installation/30-service-catalog-puppet/10-using-aws-organizations.md

 ### Creating the PuppetOrgRoleForExpands IAM Role

-You should export the credentials for your organizations master account or set your profile so that AWS CLI commands will execute as a role in your organization master account.
+You should export the credentials for your organizations management account or set your profile so that AWS CLI commands will execute as a role in your organization management account.

 Then you can run the following command: